Making Money as a Professional Travel Blogger

 At one time or another every travel junky has dreamed of finding the perfect travel job.
 Such a mystical occupation would be wildly fulfilling.
 It would require only a laptop and an Internet connection.
 It would empower him/her to create, explore, and affect others’ lives.
 Of course, it would pay six figures.
 Such a job would be easy, even enjoyable, to do day in and day out from bungalow porches and café patios around the world.
 If that is the job that you are looking for, then I would like to direct your attention to the work from home advertisements in your local newspaper’s classifieds section.

-Many of us have read enviable travel blogs like Everything-Everwhere and Nomadic Matt’s and imagined that the lives of the author were simple and fulfilling and that they were being paid to travel the world.
-The truth is, that is rarely the case.
+Many of us have read travel blogs like The Professional Hobo, Everything-Everwhere and Nomadic Matt’s and imagined that the lives of the author were simple and fulfilling and that they were being paid to travel the world.
+The truth is, that is not always the case.
 Blogging is hard work and does not usually pay well.
 But, if you are interested in devoting your personal time to a project that is fulfilling, that you can take with you on your travels, and that can bring in a few bucks on the side while raising your professional profile, then you may want to consider writing a blog.
 If you hit the right niche and work hard, you may well be able to sustain yourself as a digital nomad, a freelance mode of living that is more and more common.

 Travel Blogging Work and Pay